pr0x1ma-byte/cybersecurity-struts2/README.md

 The Struts2 Dispatcher: org.apache.struts2.dispatcher.Dispatcher

-The Struts Dispatcher.class receives the request, and determines that it should be handled by the JakartaMultiPartRequest.class parser method (matches on multipart/form-data in String)
+The Struts Dispatcher.class receives the request, and determines that it should be handled by the JakartaMultiPart library and invokes the *MultiPartRequestWrapper()* constructor
 ![Dispatcher](src/main/resources/META-INF/resources/images/Dispatcher-wrapRequest.png)

-The OGNL expression from the Content-Header is then passed into the 'parse' method.
+he OGNL expression from the Content-Type header is then passed into the *parse()* method.
+Because the header information is bad, the parser will raise an exception and call the *buildErrorMessage()* method

 ![Dispatcher](src/main/resources/META-INF/resources/images/JakartaMultiPartRequest-parse.png)

-During the parsing attempt, an exception is thrown as it is unable to parse the OGNL expression, and ends up in JakartaMultiPartRequest.class buildError method
+The *buildErrorMessage()* method attempts to find an appropriate error message to return to the user, however, in order to do this, it has to uses the LocalizedTextUtil.class *findText()* method

 ![Dispatcher](src/main/resources/META-INF/resources/images/JakartaMultiPartRequest-buildError.png)

-The buildError method attempts to find an appropriate error message to return to the user, however, in order to do this, it has to uses the LocalizedTextUtil.class findText method
+The LocalizedTextUtil.class findText method will in turn call *getDefaultMessage()* and pass in the Content-Type information

 ![Dispatcher](src/main/resources/META-INF/resources/images/LocalizedTextUtil-findText.png)

-The LocalizedTextUtil.class findText method will in turn call getDefaultMessage and pass in the Content-Header information
+The *getDefaultMessage()* message will then delegate to TextParseUtil.class *translateVariables()* method

 ![Dispatcher](src/main/resources/META-INF/resources/images/LocalizedTextUtil-getDefaultMessage.png)

-The TextParseUtil.class translateVariables method delegates to the OgnlTextParser.class evaluate method
+The TextParseUtil.class *translateVariables()* method delegates to the OgnlTextParser.class evaluate method

 ![Dispatcher](src/main/resources/META-INF/resources/images/TextParseUtil-translateVariables.png)